wangbokun/sandwich/README.md

-# littleshadow
+# misha
-littleshadow is a proxy to fuck the firewall
+misha is a proxy faking a mirror website to cross the firewall.